 - career aspirations (addressed through questions in the application process);

-- travel and study plan (outlining teacher/masterclass/tertiary intentions; detailed budget requirements; letters of support; etc); and
+- travel and/or project plan (outlining project/teacher/masterclass/tertiary intentions; detailed budget requirements; letters of support; etc); and

-- likely success in completing the proposed course of study / benefitting from the travel plan (addressed through questions in the application process).
+- likely success in completing the proposed project/benefitting from the travel plan (addressed through questions in the application process).

 Short listed applicants are required to attend an audition interview, where their project or funding proposal will be assessed.
 This interview may be by phone or Skype if the shortlisted applicant cannot attend in person.